How to Reduce Business Insolvency Risk

 Reducing your Company’s Risk of Becoming Insolvent

-• Credit check your customers – Checking the credit references of prospective trade debtors is an absolute must, particularly if they operate in an industry with a high failure rate.
+• Credit check your customers – Checking the credit references of prospective trade debtors is an absolute must, mainly if they operate in an industry with a high failure rate.
 The highest failure rates are shown on page 10 of this official Insolvency Service release.

 • Regularly review credit limits – Companies regularly extend their credit terms to secure new business and develop a good relationship with customers, but you should always keep a close eye on your credit limits.

 • Implement credit control procedures – You should have a clear and effective credit control procedure.
 This will help you identify your exposure at an early stage and act accordingly.